-The extent that the coronavirus (COVID-19) outbreak will spread widely and its impact on our result will depend on future developments, which are highly uncertain and unpredictable.
-Although uncertain at this time, the outbreak could impede our ability to sell, grow and attract new customers.
+The extent to which the coronavirus (COVID-19 outbreak will spread and its impact on our result will depend on future developments, which are highly uncertain and unpredictable at this point of time.
+The outbreak could impede our ability to sell, grow and attract new customers.
 A number of our employees travel frequently to establish and maintain relationships with our customers.
 Although we continue to monitor the situation and may adjust our current policies as more information and guidance become available, suspending travel, not doing business in-person, and employees government imposed quarantined or sanitary public health authority imposed closures could negatively impact our operations and marketing efforts and also challenge our ability to enter into new customer contracts in a timely manner, which in turn could harm our business performance.